EfrainAD/100_Days_of_Python/README.md

 6. I did have to go back and add the black jack win rule.
 I had already learned how the video solved that.
 So I don't know how I would have done it.

 Day 12: I learned python is not block scoped.

+Day 13: Was no project, just lectures on debugging